Survivor Contestants You Might Not Know Passed Away

 It's no secret that the producers of "Survivor" enjoy casting young, physically attractive contestants, but they've also done an admirable job at bringing in much older castaways than one might expect from this type of show.
 This mixed approach was established right off the bat, as the "Borneo" season had not only the 72 year old Rudy Boesch but also the 63 year old Sonja Christopher and the 64 year old Bill "B.B."
 Andersen.
 That being said, while Boesch shocked everyone by making it all the way to third place, his fellow 60+ contestants were the first two voted out.

-Andersen has the unfortunate distinction of being the first castaway ever voted off "Survivor" in the show's very first Tribal Council.
+Andersen has the unfortunate distinction of being the second castaway ever voted off "Survivor."
 For what it's worth, he had previously made it known pretty quickly that he didn't care if he was eliminated.
 Even though his time on the show was brief, he still managed to parlay his 15 minutes of fame into endorsement deals with both Reebok and Home Depot.
-In 2013, 14 years after ensuring his place in pop culture history as one of the original cast members on one of the most successful TV shows in history, Andersen passed away from brain cancer aged 77.
+Andersen died from brain cancer aged 77 in 2013, 13 years after ensuring his place in pop culture history as one of the original cast members on "Survivor."

 Keith Nale